BasalGang/cogsci.dk/content/docs/the-library/hall-of-fame/earlier-exam-projects/_index.md

 # Earlier exam projects

 **Disclaimer**: In general, the academic level (e.g. statistical abilities) of the papers should be expected to increase by semester.
 The current state-of-the-art (SOTA) model of this is `goodness ~ semester + num_broca_parties * num_lockdowns + (1|year)` (10-fold repeated cross-validation).
 This disclaimer is not meant to degrade papers from earlier semesters (that are most likely awesome (our model has a **high intercept**)) but just an honest note that we all get drastically better with time, and we shouldn't be afraid of sharing our imperfect work.
-Science is difficult yall!
+Science is difficult y'all!

 Note that courses may be renamed or moved to different semesters.
 Older papers may not fit the current course requirements / topics, so perhaps change the title before handing them in!